ics-software-engineering/cci-playground/README.md

 ## Off to the races

-Now that you have an example of writing, running, and testing the first problem, you might want to try the second one:
+Now that you have locally running code for the first problem in the language of your choice, you might want to try the second one:

 <blockquote>
 1.2.
 Check Permutation: Given two strings, write a method to decide if one is the permutation of other.
 (Hints: #1, #84, #122, #131)